syncfusion-content/winui-docs/winui/AvatarView/getting-started.md

 # Getting Started with WinUI AvatarView

-This section explains the steps required to add the WinUI AvatarView control and covers only the basic features needed to get started with Syncfusion `AvatarView` control.
+This section explains the steps required to add the WinUI AvatarView control with its basic features.

 ## Creating an application with WinUI AvatarView